-All final determinations of reconsideration requests are to be made by the entire (not only requests about actions as is the current practice).
+All final determinations of reconsideration requests are to be made by the entire Board (not only requests about Board actions as is the current practice).

 Amend Paragraph 3:

-The has designated the Governance Committee to review and consider any such Reconsideration Requests.
-The Governance Committee shall have the authority to:
+The Board has designated the Board Governance Committee to review and consider any such Reconsideration Requests.
+The Board Governance Committee shall have the authority to:

 Evaluate requests for review or reconsideration;